 The Via option is supported by this OJP profile.
-In contrast to EU-Spirit the elements NotVia and NoChangeAt are not supported within the context of LinkingAlps.
 The support of the parameter timeAllowance (part of Origin and Destination) is optional.
 The Parameter dwellTime in Via is not supported.

 All filters and policies of the element Params are supported unless the related service is not supported (e.g. Fare).
 For a more detailed list of the supported elements see Annex 11.2.
 For accessibility reasons all parameters in the Subgroup BaseTripMobilityFilter must be supported.